rsharifnasab/create_word_cloud/README.md

 3. select your context (twitter or telegram or normal text)
 4. wait until program finishes

+### notes
++ you can set font and mask in general_config file
+  + ener a ttf font
+  + mask image should be png or jpg
+  + you dont need to specify file format! program will guess it

++ if you use third party mask and its not black and white (greyscale for example) you can set NORMALIZE_MASK to True
-### note: normalalize mask is slow operation, it handles greyscale masks, if you use built-in masks you dont need it
+  + normalize mask is slow operation, it handles greyscale masks, if you use built-in masks you dont need it

++ if stop words didnt removed automatically, set STOP_WORD_CLEAN to "manual" in config.py
++ only if persian words are reversed, make ARABIC_RESHAPER to True

 ## requirement
 + wordcloud-fa